willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Capture design decisions and other technical details for the team*

 ## Traffic Cop
-- Suggest a relevent new process or working agreement
+- Suggest a relevant new process or working agreement
 - Point out when the team violates a process or working agreement
 - Suggest a way to help the team remember to follow a process or working agreement
 - Point out when a process or working agreement is no longer needed